GoodarzMehr/SimBEV/README.md

 * Several bug fixes and improvements, some of which have been contributed to the main CARLA repository as well (see e.g. PR [#9381](https://github.com/carla-simulator/carla/pull/9381), [#9421](https://github.com/carla-simulator/carla/pull/9421), [#9422](https://github.com/carla-simulator/carla/pull/9422), [#9423](https://github.com/carla-simulator/carla/pull/9423), [#9427](https://github.com/carla-simulator/carla/pull/9427), and [#9471](https://github.com/carla-simulator/carla/pull/9471))

-SimBEV is compatible with the standard version of CARLA 0.9.15, but some features may not work properly.

-**We have not tested SimBEV with the standard version of CARLA 0.9.16 or CARLA 0.10.0 and advise against using them with SimBEV.
-CARLA 0.9.16 is likely incompatible with SimBEV and while CARLA 0.10.0 offers superior graphics, it lacks some features from the UE4-based CARLA that SimBEV relies on (e.g. customizable weather, large maps, etc.) We will make SimBEV available for CARLA 0.10.\* when it reaches feature parity with the UE4-based CARLA.**

-**Please download our custom version of CARLA from [here]().**

 ### SimBEV

 We recommend using SimBEV with Docker.
 The base Docker image is Ubuntu 22.04 with CUDA 13.0.2 and Vulkan SDK 1.3.204.
 If you want to use a different base image, you may have to modify `ubuntu2204/x86_64` when fetching keys on line 61 of the [Dockerfile](Dockerfile), based on your Ubuntu release and system architecture. **Ensure that `libnvidia-gl` and `libnvidia-common` version numbers on line 65 of the [Dockerfile](Dockerfile) match your Nvidia driver version number.**